awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 For information about how to update an EC2 instance to a new instance type, see [Change the instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html) in the *Amazon EC2 User Guide for Linux Instances*\.

+## \[EC2\.25\] EC2 launch templates should not assign public IPs to network interfaces<a name="fsbp-ec2-25"></a>

+**Category:** Protect > Secure network configuration > Resources not publicly accessible

+**Severity:** High

+**Resource type:**`AWS::EC2::LaunchTemplate`

+**AWS Config rule:** `ec2-launch-template-public-ip-disabled`

+**Schedule type:** Change triggered

+**Parameters:** None

+This control checks if Amazon EC2 launch templates are configured to assign public IP addresses to network interfaces upon launch\.
+The control fails if an EC2 launch template is configured to assign a public IP address to network interfaces or if there is at least one network interface that has a public IP address\.

+A public IP address is one that is reachable from the internet\.
+If you configure your network interfaces with a public IP address, then the resources associated with those network interfaces may be reachable from the internet\.
+EC2 resources shouldn’t be publicly accessible because this may permit unintended access to your workloads\.

+**Note**
+This control is not supported in the following Regions:
+China \(Beijing\)
+China \(Ningxia\)
+AWS GovCloud \(US\-East\)
+AWS GovCloud \(US\-West\)

+### Remediation<a name="ec2-25-remediation"></a>

+To update an EC2 launch template, see [Change the default network interface settings](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html#change-network-interface) in the *Amazon EC2 Auto Scaling User Guide*\.

 ## \[ECR\.1\] ECR private repositories should have image scanning configured<a name="fsbp-ecr-1"></a>

 **Category:** Identify > Vulnerability, patch, and version management